jheanlee/Wego-Informatics/README.md

-This repository contains PDF files and source code and other educational resources for Informatics Club (2024) of Taipei Wego Private Senior High School.
+This repository contains PDF files and source code and other educational resources for Informatics Club (2024 and 2025) of Taipei Wego Private Senior High School.

 This course is designed for beginners that have no or little knowledge about C++ and general programming.
 All code is written in competitive programming style C++.